Do You Use Salt to Melt Ice and Prevent Slipping? Here Are Some Tips So You Don’t Pollute Your Favorite Lakes and Rivers!

 In winter, salt is applied to roads and walkways to melt ice and snow — this is where most of the chloride in our water comes from.
 The salt dissolves, runs into storm drains, and most storm drains go directly into local waterways.

 Salt buildup is hurting aquatic life and the health of our waterways — one of our most valuable resources.
 Over time, chloride will work its way into groundwater and other drinking water sources.
-It’s difficult and expensive to remove chloride from tap water.
+It’s difficult and very expensive to remove chloride from tap water.

-- Prevention is the first step!
+• Prevention is the first step!
 Shovel, sweep, or blow the snow off your surfaces before it builds and gets slippery.

-- More salt does not mean more melting!
+• More salt does not mean more melting!
 Excess will just runoff into our favorite lakes and rivers.

 • Regular road salt doesn’t melt ice and snow at temperatures less than 15°f!
 (See salt-free alternatives above if it’s too cold for salt)